- Facilitate Planning

 Keep on Developing

-Though this can be difficult in your very first release, after that there will always be regular development work the team knows it needs to do.
+After Sprint 1 of your very first release, there will always be regular development work the team knows it needs to do in later releases.
 For instance, an epic from the previous release may still be going.
 Even after your program has matured in Full Scale agile, the relevant Agile Performance Standard allows you to miss on delivering some epics.
 Usually their stories get assigned into the new release, so you just keep working on them during Sprint 1 as already planned.

-Teams that complete all of their epics will pick up new high-ranked ones to work in the backlog exactly the way an individual works out of the backlog when done with his or her sprint tasks.
+Teams that complete all of their epics will pick up new high-ranked ones to work in the backlog exactly the way an individual works out of the backlog when done with sprint tasks.
 By that point in the release some next-release epics will be “Ready.”
-Teams can claim them through their TGs , create and groom initial stories using the normal team-level processes, and start working them.
+Teams can claim them through their TGs, create and groom initial stories using the normal team-level processes, and start working them.
 During Sprint 1, they merely draft the rest of the needed stories for those in-progress epics.

 The Sprint 1 exercise is #1 in the backlog as you go into the Planning Ceremony, followed by defects from the prior sprint and then spike stories for the new release.
 After those, go ahead and fill up the rest of your Sprint 1 Plan with existing development or continuous improvement work.